vladigleba/vladigleba.github.io/posts/basics/prayer.md

 > But the end of all things is at hand: *be ye therefore sober, and watch unto prayer*.
 {% ct '1 Peter 4:7' %}

-When we are tempted, the last thing we want to do is pray, but connecting with God in that crucial time is key, and it's best to continue praying until the temptation passes.
-As long we hold on to God we cannot be overcome.
-Praying *before* the temptation comes, as is demonstrated in Jesus' model prayer for us, is also wise: "and lead us not into temptation, but deliver us from evil" {% rf 'Matthew 6:13' %}.
-If we are willing to be vigilant and not put ourselves in situations we know will tempt us, God will do His part to help us.
-The good news is there is a way of escape out of every temptation as God will never allow us to be temptated beyond what we are able to bear {% rf '1 Corinthians 10:13' %}.
+When we are tempted, the last thing we often want to do is pray, but connecting with God in that crucial moment is key, and it's best to continue praying until the temptation passes.
+As long as we hold on to God, we cannot be overcome.
+Praying *before* the temptation comes, as demonstrated in Jesus' model prayer, is also wise: "and lead us not into temptation, but deliver us from evil" {% rf 'Matthew 6:13' %}.
+If we are willing to be vigilant and avoid situations we know will tempt us, God will do His part to help us.
+The good news is there is a way of escape from every temptation, as God will never allow us to be tempted beyond what we are able to bear {% rf '1 Corinthians 10:13' %}.

-Had Jesus' disciples heeded His call to watch and pray in Gethsemane, there is no doubt that they would have been strengthened to better endure what was about to come upon Him.
-And poor Peter&mdash;would he have denied His Lord if he had spent that time in prayer instead of sleeping?
+Had Jesus' disciples heeded His call to watch and pray in Gethsemane, there is no doubt they would have been strengthened to better endure what was about to come upon both Him and them.
+And poor Peter&mdash;would he have denied his Lord if he had spent that time in prayer instead of sleeping?

 ## Should prayer enable laziness?